 Milestones typically have zero duration; however, some milestones may need a duration.
 For example, your project has an approval milestone at the end of a phase, and you know that the approval process will take a week.

 - 1. Select the desired task. - 2.
-Click on the "Entry-Info-Inspector" (1) and select the "Show as milestone" check box in the "Appearance" pane.
+Click on the "Info" inspector and choose "Milestone" in the "Appearance" pane under "Styles".

 Outlining tasks